-Visit the local schoolyard ONLY to learn more about your detector, it’s capabilities, it’s nuances, its controls.
+Visit the local schoolyard “only” to learn more about your detector, it’s capabilities, it’s nuances, its controls.
 It’s a great place to practice.
-Then spend hours on end finding a PRODUCTIVE site to put what your learned to work.
-I can guarantee you it’s a lot of fun, and a lot more financially rewarding.
+Then spend hours on end finding an “old and potentially rewarding” site to put what your learned to work.
+I can guarantee you it’s a lot of fun and a lot more financially rewarding.

 If you want to find coins, find a “money site”, where coins were a necessity.
 Where they changed hands.
 Where they were needed to even be present.
-Yes, you can find coins in the school yard, but they are coins that were lost because of activity, motion, but not of necessity.
+Yes you can find coins in the school yard but they are coins that were lost because of activity, motion, not of necessity.
 What is a “money site”?
 One example is the old athletic field!
 Here people had to reach into their pockets to enter, to eat and drink, and sometimes even to park.
-That effort, repeated over and over again, increases your odds a great deal.
+Those efforts repeated over and over again increase your odds a great deal.
 A few other money sites?
 Carnival grounds, fairgrounds, racetracks, rodeos, drive-in theaters and amusement parks.
 Any area that demanded you have money on you has to be one worth detecting.

 When you are at the library be sure look for Centennial or Bi-Centennial booklets.
-They were usually published to celebrate the occasion, and were filled with fond looks back at the community, its history, it schools, it’s timeline.
-They also often had photos that would give me instant pangs of “where is this place”?
+They were published to celebrate the occasion and were filled with remembrances by those in the community.
+Many had photos that would give me instant pangs of “where is this place”?
 Look for mentions of early town celebrations, holidays, carnivals, traveling circuses, reunions, chautauqua’s, disasters, bank robberies and even rumors.
 These booklets are also available through the local historical society.

-I can remember reading one such booklet about a town thirty miles away, and noticed a photo of huge crowd at a football game in the early forties.
-I wasn’t familiar with the area in the photo, but after asking a few old timers, discovered that the games at that time were actually played in a field about two miles out-of-town.
-It was still a field, but offered no indication that it was used for football at an earlier time.
-Thanks to that photo, and a very kind farmer, I found a great many silver coins, plus a few nice pieces of jewelry.
+I can remember reading one such booklet about a town thirty miles away and noticed a photo of huge crowd at a football game in the early forties.
+I wasn’t familiar with the area in the photo but after asking a few old timers I discovered that the games at that time were actually played in a field about two miles out-of-town.
+It was still a field, but offered no indication that it was once used for football.
+Thanks to that photo, the old timers and a very kind farmer, I found quite a few silver coins and coppers.

 You can get up in the morning, get your detector out and head to the local schoolyard, knowing you will bring home quite a few clad coins.
 On the other hand, you can get up in the morning and take your detector to that unsearched area just outside of town, with the “potential” of a few very old, silver coins.
-What option will you choose?
+Your choice!!